Q. What if I get my puppy home and I can't care for it anymore?

 A. When you come for your scheduled appointment to pick up your new puppy, please bring your ID, your valid method of payment, a carrier.

-Q. Do I have the option of having my new puppy microchipped?
+Q. Does my new puppy come microchipped?

 Q. If I find the puppy phase to be too overwhelming for me and am interested in adopting an older dog, what are my options?